flamoedo/Traffic-Sign-Recognition-Classifier-Project/writeup_template.md

 ### Design and Test a Model Architecture

-As a first step, the images are normalized, so the values of the array will be in a range from 0 to 1, that is most apropriated for the CNN learning process.
+On the preprocess the images are normalized, so the values of the array will be in a range from 0 to 1, that is most apropriated for the CNN learning process.
 There are is no significative changes to the image after this conversion.
+After that, the database is shuffled, so every time, the learning process is run, the order of images is direfent from the previous.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image after normalization.

 ![alt text][image2]